 Pedestrian cut downs

-Pedestrian cut downs must be provided at all road intersections and pedestrian crossing facilities.
+Unless the crossing is located on a Raised Safety Platform, pedestrian cut downs must be provided at all road intersections and pedestrian crossing facilities.
 The crossings must be sited to facilitate desirable pedestrian, wheelchair and mobility scooter movements across the road and where possible drainage facilities must be sited to reduce the flow of stormwater in the channel at the crossing point.

-Pedestrian cut downs must satisfy NZTA’s ‘Pedestrian Planning and Design Guide’ with particular care taken to ensure:
+Pedestrian cut downs must satisfy NZTA’s ‘Pedestrian Planning Guidance’ with particular care taken to ensure:

 There is no vertical up stand at the face of the kerb and channel within the pedestrian cut down.